ZhouYixun/ZhouYixun/README.md

 However, if you are using my project and are satisfied with it, or just want to encourage me to continue to create things, you can do this in the following ways:

-- Starring and sharing. 🚀
+- Star and share. 🚀
 - [![paypal.me/zhouyixun](https://ionicabizau.github.io/badges/paypal.svg)](https://www.paypal.me/zhouyixun)  - You can make one-time donations via PayPal.

 Thanks! ❤️